bradbaillod/simple-google-maps-timeline-location-history-viewer/README.md

 - **GOOGLE MAPS MAP ID** This is another Google Maps API thing you need to create and use.
    - It's expected that a single casual user would remain well under Google's free usage limits for the Maps API and the Map ID, and would never incur charges from normal use; however, they do need to set up a Google API account with a payment method.
 - Your own Google Maps timeline history, downloaded from Google Takeout, unzipped and saved in a folder on your Mac or PC.
 This is easy to do in the pre-11/19/2024 period using Google Takeout.
 After 11/19, your cell phone will contain these files and getting them onto a PC will probably be slightly harder (but not impossible).
+- UPDATE: Apparently Google Timeline stopped saving semantic location history after Nov 19, 2024.
+So this application will only work for data before Nov 19, 2024, because it relies 100% on semantic location history.

 ### Installation